OliverMount/PopulationResponseCurve/README.md

 <figcaption> Figure 2.
 Population of tuning curve </figcaption>
 </figure>

-Fig. 3 shows a family of population response one for each stimulus.
+Fig. 3 shows a family of population response curves, one for each stimulus.

 <figure>
 <p align='center'>